The German Infinitive

 In the following article, I’d like to talk about the two different types of infinitives in German, with and without the word “zu”.
 Well, this little world can even change the complete meaning of verbs!
 Furthermore, we will have a look at infinitive clauses with the two types of infinitive.

-By the way, in case you want to learn some further information about German infinitive and also some background knowledge about this topic, just look at this article on Wikipedia.
+By the way, in case you want to get some further information about the German infinitive construction and also some background knowledge about this topic, just look at this article on Wikipedia.
 And now, let’s not lose too much time and go straight ahead to the first part of this article about German infinitive!

 The German Infinitive without “zu”